-Actually, there is a plenty of different variants of one and the same hairstyle.
+Actually, there are plenty of different variants of one and the same hairstyle.
 In spite of the classification given below, the question remains disputable.
-From one point of view a style can be related to a kind of a short length whilst from another it can be regarded as a medium or even long length hairstyle.
+From one point of view, a style can be related to a kind of a short length whilst from another, it can be regarded as a medium or even long length hairstyle.
 Everything depends on a variation appropriate for a definite male hairstyle.

 The best short length male hairstyles

 The sides and back for this male hairstyle are cut short and are made in a shape of a taper whilst the hair on the top of the head is often cut to the same length, following the form of the head.
 There is no tapering in length on the top of the head that is worn straight up to imitate the bristles of a brush.

 A burr hairstyle for men

 This is a very short men’s hairstyle.
 It is created with the help of a clipper with a very short blade cutting all the hair on the head to the same length.
 Usually, it is 1/8 inch or shorter.
 In this style, you can see a great part of a scalp.
 A burr style looks quite rough and resembles sandpaper when you rub the head against the grain of your hair growth.

 A business hairstyle for men

 A business hairstyle for men is a conservative, short and appropriate for an office setting cut.
 It usually appeals to a tapered cut on the sides and back with enough length on the top of the head that makes it possible to part the hair or wear it brushed back from the forehead.